SimpleDataLabsInc/prophecy-docs/docs/SQL/development/code-editor.md

   - code
 ---

-Engineers can use SQL and advanced macros through a code-based editor.
-Prophecy parses their code and visualizes it on an editable canvas and ensures both views remain in sync at all times.
+You can use SQL and advanced macros through a code-based editor.
+Prophecy parses your code and visualizes it on an editable canvas and ensures both views remain in sync at all times.

 ## Code view

-Visual developers will appreciate the drag-n-drop canvas, but sometimes it's also nice to view the code.
+As a visual developer, you'll appreciate the drag-n-drop canvas, but sometimes it's also nice to view the code.
 Prophecy creates highly performant code behind the scenes.
 Click the **Code View** to reveal the SQL queries we've generated using our visual design editor.
 Each Gem is represented by a CTE or subquery.

 ![Code View](./img/sql-as-code.png)